Pay tax promptly and punctually, don't remain mere reel heroes: HC to film stars | Entertainment

 - India

-Dismissing the petition related to the import of the car from England in 2012, Justice SM Subramaniam also imposed a fine of Rs one lakh Vijay, directing him to pay the amount to the Tamil Nadu Chief Minister's Covid-19 Public Relief Fund within two weeks.
+Dismissing the petition related to the import of the car from England in 2012, Justice SM Subramaniam also imposed a fine of Rs one lakh on Vijay and observed ''tax evasion is to be construed as anti-national habit, attitude and mindset and unconstitutional.''
+The court directed the actor to pay the amount fine amount of Rs one lakh to the Tamil Nadu Chief Minister's Covid-19 Public Relief Fund within two weeks.

 Supposed to be one of the top-paid stars in Tamil cinema, actor Vijay is known for his big-ticket hits and commands good box-office opening.